rafaelcamargo/ng-surprise/README.md

 ```

 ### Action
-Should be a function in your controller:
+Should be a function in your scope:
 ```
 ...
 $scope.showSomething = function(){